The Illusion of Generalization in Tabular Language Models: Background

 \section{Background}

 \paragraph{Tabular Prediction Methods.} Gradient-boosted trees (GBTs) have dominated tabular prediction for over two decades~\cite{friedman2001greedy,Chen16xgboost,ke2017lightgbm,prokhorenkova2018catboost}.
-Recent neural approaches that operate directly on tabular inputs---including TabNet~\cite{arik2021tabnet} and FT-Transformer~\cite{gorishniy2021revisiting}---have sought to close this gap.
-Yet comprehensive benchmarks show that neural approaches still struggle to consistently outperform well-tuned GBTs~\cite{grinsztajn2022tree,Shwartz22Tabular}.
+Recent efforts to close the gap between deep learning and GBTs include TabNet~\cite{arik2021tabnet} and FT-Transformer~\cite{gorishniy2021revisiting}, yet comprehensive benchmarks show that neural approaches still struggle to consistently outperform well-tuned GBTs~\cite{grinsztajn2022tree,Shwartz22Tabular}.
 This gap has been attributed to differing inductive biases (see above Section~\ref{sec:intro})~\cite{grinsztajn2022tree}.
 Alternatively, TabPFN~\cite{DBLP:conf/iclr/Hollmann0EH23} proposes training a transformer on synthetic data to perform in-context learning on small tabular datasets~\cite{hollmann2025accurate}.
-While PFNs achieve strong performance in small-data regimes, they are constrained to small datasets and rely on synthetic rather than real-world pretraining data.
+While PFNs achieve strong performance in small-data regimes, they are designed for small datasets and rely on synthetic rather than real-world pretraining data.

 \paragraph{Tabular Language Models.} TLMs fine-tune or pretrain LLMs on serialized tabular data, converting rows into text sequences via templates or special tokens.
 TabLLM~\cite{hegselmann23tabllm} demonstrated few-shot classification by serializing rows and prompting frozen LLMs.
-UniPredict~\cite{wang2024unipredictlargelanguagemodels} scaled this approach to 169 Kaggle datasets, claiming universal classification capabilities.
+UniPredict~\cite{wang2023unipredict} scaled this approach to 169 Kaggle datasets, claiming universal classification capabilities.
 More recent work has explored scaling laws for tabular language modeling~\cite{sun2024scaling} and generation of synthetic tabular data~\cite{borisov2023language}.
 These methods commonly report zero- and few-shot improvements over GBTs and TabPFN on aggregate accuracy metrics.